 Please read this information carefully, so you can best use the building blocks.

-- Create a Nexmo account
+- Create a Nexmo Account

-- Install the Nexmo Command Line tools
+- Install Node JS - required for using the Nexmo Command Line Interface (CLI).

 The following replaceable information depends on the library and specific call: